YutangSSS/Global-Tech-ETF-Backtesting-Trend-Analysis/README.md

 Global Tech ETF Analysis

-This repository contains an ongoing project focused on analyzing long-term trends in several major global technology ETFs.
-The goal of this project is to get a clearer understanding of how different technology-focused funds have performed over time, and to gradually build a few simple tools for comparison and basic backtesting.

-The initial version looks at three widely followed ETFs:

-QQQ VGT SOXX

-These ETFs represent different segments of the technology sector, from broad tech exposure to more concentrated semiconductor holdings.

-Project Purpose

-The purpose of this project is straightforward: to visualize and compare the long-term price movements of different tech ETFs in a clean and simple way.
-Instead of building anything complex at the beginning, this project starts with the basics—downloading the data, cleaning it, and plotting trends—before expanding into more detailed analysis later on.

-Current Progress

-The current notebook includes:

-Downloading historical price data using yfinance

-Preparing the data for analysis

-Plotting long-term price trends for QQQ, VGT, and SOXX

-This provides a simple first look at how these ETFs have moved over the past decade.

-Planned Additions

-Over time, this project will gradually include:

-Basic buy-and-hold simulations

-Monthly investment (DCA) modeling

-Performance metrics such as CAGR, volatility, and maximum drawdown

-Comparisons with additional ETFs

-A simple dashboard (if needed later)

-The plan is to keep the project lightweight and expand step by step.

-Tools Used

-Python, Google Colab, pandas, yfinance, matplotlib and Notebook

-Main notebook:
+This repository contains a data analysis project focused on long-term performance trends in major global technology exchange-traded funds (ETFs).
+The objective is to build a clear, reproducible workflow for retrieving market data, visualizing historical movements, and gradually expanding toward basic portfolio analysis.

+The initial scope includes three widely recognized technology-related ETFs:

+QQQ — Nasdaq-100

+VGT — Vanguard Information Technology ETF

+SOXX — iShares Semiconductor ETF

+These funds represent different areas within the technology sector, ranging from broad exposure to more concentrated semiconductor holdings.

+1. Project Overview

+The purpose of this project is to examine long-term price behavior of major technology ETFs and provide a simple but structured foundation for further financial analysis.
+The project begins with essential time-series retrieval and visualization and will expand incrementally to include basic backtesting components and performance metrics.

+This repository is intended to remain lightweight, cleanly organized, and easy to extend.

+2. Current Features

+The initial notebook implements the following:

+Retrieval of historical price data using yfinance

+Data alignment and preparation for analysis

+Visualization of long-term price trends for QQQ, VGT, and SOXX

+These steps provide a preliminary view of historical performance across different types of technology ETFs.

+3. Planned Enhancements

+Future updates will extend the scope of the analysis.
+Planned components include:

+Buy-and-hold return simulations

+Monthly contribution (DCA) modeling

+Performance metrics:

+CAGR

+Volatility

+Maximum drawdown

+Basic risk-adjusted comparisons

+Inclusion of additional ETFs for broader comparison

+Optional interactive dashboard for displaying results

+Each addition will be implemented gradually to maintain clarity and readability.

+4. Project Structure
+Global-Tech-ETF-Backtesting-Trend-Analysis/
+│
+├── Global_Tech_ETF_Analysis.ipynb     # Main analysis notebook
+└── README.md                          # Project documentation

+The structure is intentionally simple at this stage and will be updated as analysis becomes more detailed.

+5. Tools and Libraries

+Python

+Google Colab

+pandas

+yfinance

+matplotlib

+These tools were selected to keep the workflow accessible and reproducible without complex environment setup.

+6. Notebook

+Main analysis notebook:
 Global_Tech_ETF_Analysis.ipynb

+The notebook currently focuses on data retrieval and long-term trend visualization.
+Future iterations will incorporate backtesting and extended metrics.

-Notes
+7. Notes

-This project is still in progress and will be updated as more analysis is added.
-The aim is to keep it readable, simple, and practical.
+This project is a work in progress.
+Updates will be added progressively as new features are developed and tested.

-Author
+8. Author

 Jacqueline Song